ebd622/k8s-into/session_5.md

 #### Helm 3
-Helm 3 uses the client-only architecture
+Helm 3 uses the client-only architecture:

 <img src="images/Helm3-architecture.PNG" width="60%">

 Removing Tiller has solved a security concern making Helm more secure.
 But this also makes *Release Management* feature more challenging.

+## Creating your first Helm chart

 Resources: